User guide

 | 1 | Values | Discovery | Your top 5 values, ranked |

-Each step has the same shape: a short brief at the top, the work area in the middle, and a "next" prompt at the bottom.
-The stepper above shows where you are.
-Click any earlier step to jump back and revise.
+Each step still has a short brief at the top, a work area in the middle, and a "next" prompt at the bottom.
+The stepper above shows where you are, and you can click any earlier step to jump back and revise.

 4.1 Values, about 5 minutes

 A values deck of 28 cards, played as a card game.
 Click Play your hand to start.
 You see five cards, swap any you do not love for the next card on the deck, and keep going until your final five feel right.
 Then rank them by dragging.
-Position 1 (far left) is your North Star: the value that wins when two of them collide.
+Position 1 (far left) is your North Star: the value you follow when two of them point in different directions.

 Why this matters: every later step asks you to make tradeoffs (do I take the promotion, or do I see my kids more?).
 Your top 5 in rank order is the tiebreaker.